 • The Right to Challenge the IRS’s Position and Be Heard

 • The Right to Appeal an IRS Decision in an Independent Forum

 • The Right to Privacy

 • The Right to a Fair and Just Tax System

 The rights have been incorporated into a newly revised Publication 1, a document that is routinely included in IRS correspondence with taxpayers.
 The new version has been added to IRS website.

-The issuance of the revised Publication 1 is extremely important as the IRS is in the peak of its correspondence mailing season as taxpayers start to receive follow-up correspondence from the 2014 filing season.
-The publication initially will be available in English and Spanish, and updated versions will soon be available in Chinese, Korean, Russian and Vietnamese
+The issuance of the revised Publication 1 is extremely important as the IRS is at the peak of its correspondence mailing season as taxpayers start to receive follow-up correspondence from the 2014 filing season.
+The publication initially will be available in English and Spanish, and updated versions will soon be available in Chinese, Korean, Russian, and Vietnamese.